 |Methods||All lawful methods, but ground bait and maggots are not allowed|

 |Daily bag limit||One pike per person/four coarse per day|

 |Size limit||Pike weighing 4kg and over and coarse longer than 25cm must be returned to the water|

 |Licence||DAERA coarse rod licence: Coarse rod licence prices from DAERA|

 |Permit||DAERA coarse permit: Coarse angling permit prices from DAERA|

-Stiles and foot sticks are provided to access the shore, much of which is stony and safe for wading.
-Be cautious in soft areas on the shore.
+There are stiles and foot sticks to access the shore, much of which is stony and safe for wading.
+Be careful in soft areas on the shore.

 How to get there

 On the A29, go 8.07 miles to Keady.
 Continue towards Castleblaney on the B3 for 1.24 miles.
 The lake is on the left.

 On the A25 to Newtownhamilton, continue on to the A29 to Keady.
 Turn left onto the B3 for 1.24 miles.
 The lake is on the left.